Parental Drug and Alcohol Misuse

 As we know, children with special educational needs and/or disabilities (SEND) are particularly vulnerable to all forms of abuse and neglect.
 Children with SEND living in a home with a parent with substance misuse issues are at increased risk of abuse and neglect.

-Families in which one or both parents/carers misuse substances are at increased risk of domestic abuse occurring due to the substance misuse.
+Families in which one or both parents/carers misuse substances are at increased risk of domestic abuse resulting from substance misuse.
 In other families, adults experiencing domestic abuse may go on to develop substance misuse problems.

 Similarly, parents/carers who misuse substances may go on to develop mental health problems, or those with mental health problems may be at increased risk of misusing substances.